ForASec: Formal Analysis of Security Vulnerabilities in Sequential Circuits: ForASec: Analysis Framework

-For complex and larger circuits, the number of variables in the model along with the individual gates increases, which augments the complexity, and thus the above-mentioned counterexample analysis may take a longer time.
-However, \textit{the proposed algorithm and the modular structure of gate models reduces the complexity by allowing to construct and analyze the dynamic power, leakage power and delay models separately.}
+For complex and large circuits, the number of variables in the model along with the individual gates increases significantly, which escalates the complexity, and thus the above-mentioned counterexample analysis may take a long time. \textit{However, our proposed algorithm and the modular structure of gate models reduce the complexity by enabling to construct and analyze the dynamic power, leakage power and delay models separately.} However, this may still not be sufficient to address the state-space explosion problem.
+Therefore, we proposed a novel method which can be further leveraged depending on the complexity and size of the given sequential circuits.
+The proposed methodology consists of the following steps: